carpentries/docs.carpentries.org/source/community/community_session_host.rst

 Community discussions use the `Community Discussions Etherpad <https://pad.carpentries.org/community-discussions>`__ where community members can sign up to attend and collaboratively take notes during the call.
-Many regional subcommunities use their own notetaking platform for Regional Community Calls, and links to where they record notes can be found at the top of the `Community Discussions Etherpad <https://pad.carpentries.org/community-discussions>`__ and are
+Many regional subcommunities use their notetaking platform for Regional Community Calls, and links to where they record notes can be found at the top of the `Community Discussions Etherpad <https://pad.carpentries.org/community-discussions>`__ and are